Importance of analytics

 - How to change the theme of the pivot table

-- How to colorize cells of the pivot table
+- How to use conditional formatting in the pivot table

 - How to customize the Toolbar of the pivot table